-Current Sage Students Who Wish to Request a Major Change to Nursing
+Current Sage Students Who Wish to Request a Major Change to Nursing for the Nursing program.

-Admission to the Nursing program as a continuing student declaring Nursing as a new major requires a cumulative GPA of 3.000 for all coursework required for the Nursing program.
 Requests for major changes to Nursing are only reviewed twice a year, at the end of the fall and spring terms.
 Sage students must contact the Offices of Academic Advising for more details on this process.
 Note: qualified candidates may be denied admission to the program if space is not available.